zearp/OptiHack/README.md

 ## Issues
 ### Resetting UEFI changes
 You have to remove the CMOS battery, short the ```RTCRST``` jumper and remove the ```PSWD``` jumper.
-Also remove the powerchord and then hold the power button for 10-20 seconds (this drains all left over electricity so called ```flea power```).
-Now reconnect the powerchord and wait for 30 seconds so the settings can be cleared.
+Also remove the power chord and then hold the power button for 10-20 seconds (this drains all left over electricity so called ```flea power```).
+Now reconnect the power chord and wait for 30 seconds so the settings can be cleared.
 Now power up the machine.
 Everything should now be reset to stock values.
 Turn the machine off again and put the CMOS battery back in and set the jumpers back to how they were before.
 Now turn the machine back on and load BIOS defaults for good measure.

 > Note: This is a mix of CMOS and jumper reset methods for maximum effect as just following the desktop guide on the Dell site didn't clear everything in my testing.
 Read more about it [here](https://www.dell.com/support/article/de-ch/sln284985/how-to-perform-a-bios-or-cmos-reset-and-or-clear-the-nvram-on-your-dell-system).

 ### Sleep
 Sleep will not work properly with usb hubs, this includes some sata -> usb 3 dongles.
 Anything that acts as usb-hub will cause the machine to sleep and wake right up.
 I have no issues with sleep with usbb sticks and disks in normal usb 3 -> sata cases.
 They stay connected, even encrypted volumes and don't eject when the machine wakes up.
 Only devices that act as usb will cause issues.

 When dealing with sleep issues make sure to test things with no usb devices connected other than keyboard/mouse.
 Check if legacy rom loading is *enabled* in the BIOS.
-Disable; Power Nap and wake for ehternet access in ```System Preferences -> Energy Saver```.
+Disable; Power Nap and wake for ethernet access in ```System Preferences -> Energy Saver```.
 It is by [design](https://support.apple.com/en-gb/HT201960) macOS wakes your machine up periodically when ```Wake for Ethernet network access``` is enabled.
 If you still get wake-ups that could be related to WOL (Wake on LAN) try disabling WOL in the BIOS itself as well.

 If you have any issues where the machine wakes up right after falling asleep run ```log show --style syslog | fgrep "[powerd:sleepWake]"``` in a Terminal and find the wake reasons.
 If it says something about ```EHC1 EHC2/UserActivity Assertion``` or ```HID``` it means it was user input -- or a cat on the keyboard -- anything else with EHCx in it could point to some other usb device.
 There can also be another reason, find it in the log and try to fix it.
 It's part of the fun!